AbhishekSinghGaira/web-chat-app/README.md

 - **Unique Usernames**: Each user has a unique username for easy discovery
 - **Mobile Responsive**: Works seamlessly on both desktop and mobile devices

+## Voice Call Feature

+The voice call feature allows users to make audio calls within the chat interface.
+To use this feature:

+1. **Start a Voice Call**:
+   - Click on the call icon in the chat header
+   - Or right-click on a chat in the sidebar and select "Open with Voice Call"

+2. **During a Call**:
+   - Mute/unmute your microphone
+   - Toggle speaker mode
+   - End the call

+3. **Call Status**:
+   - See connection status
+   - View call duration
+   - Receive notifications for incoming calls

+Note: The current implementation simulates voice calls for demonstration purposes.
+In a production environment, this would be integrated with WebRTC or a service like Twilio for actual voice communication.

+## Technical Implementation

+The voice call feature is implemented using:

+- React state management for call status
+- Material-UI Dialog component for the call interface
+- Simulated connection with timers
+- Integration with the existing chat infrastructure

+## Future Enhancements

+- Video call support
+- Screen sharing
+- Call recording
+- Multiple participant calls
+- Call quality settings

 ## Technologies Used

 - React 19